 History & Organizational Structure

-The Contra Costa Community College District was established by the Contra Costa County Board of Supervisors on December 27, 1948, and headquartered in Martinez, the county seat.
-The district covers almost all of Contra Costa County, approximately 700 square miles, with a current estimated population of 1,049,025 (based on 2010 census data).
+The Contra Costa Community College District, which covers almost all of Contra Costa County (an area of approximately 700 square miles), was established by the Contra Costa County Board of Supervisors on December 27, 1948, and headquartered in Martinez, the county seat.

 Contra Costa College was the first of the district's three colleges, officially starting life as Contra Costa Junior College-West Campus.
 Its first president, or director, John H. Porterfield, was appointed by the district board on December 9, 1949, and the west campus opened for the spring 1950 semester with 500 students and 30 faculty and administrators.
-The first semester three students graduated with A.A. degrees.
+In that first semester, three students graduated with A.A. degrees.

-The college, known locally then as "Shipyard Tech," first was located at the vacant World War II Kaiser Shipyard II (and an old Lucky store a mile away) in Point Richmond.
+The college, known locally then as "Shipyard Tech," was first located at the vacant World War II Kaiser Shipyard II (and an old Lucky store a mile away) in Point Richmond.
 In 1956, the college moved to its present 83-acre hillside site straddling the city limits of Richmond and San Pablo.
-The campus will soon be undergoing major construction, thanks to the passage of the CCCCD Measure A Bonds of 2002 and 2006, to establish a new pathway that will redirect traffic to the heart of the campus that includes the new Student Services Center, completed in 2005, a new multi-level classroom building, and the highly anticipated new College Center.

 Organization of the District and College

-The Contra Costa Community College District is composed of three colleges: Contra Costa College in San Pablo (west county) Diablo Valley College in Pleasant Hill (central county), which also operates the San Ramon Valley Center in San Ramon Los Medanos College in Pittsburg/Antioch (east county), which also operates the Brentwood Center
+The Contra Costa Community College District is composed of three colleges: Contra Costa College in San Pablo (west county); Diablo Valley College in Pleasant Hill (central county), which also operates the San Ramon Valley Center in San Ramon; and Los Medanos College in Pittsburg/Antioch (east county), which also operates the Brentwood Center.

 The district is governed by a five-member board of trustees, elected from local wards for four-year terms.
 The district chancellor recommends policy to the board and supervises the administration of policy as determined by the board.
 The chancellor's staff includes three vice chancellors, nine directors and a chief facilities planner.